gatgui/mtoaScriptedTranslators/README.md

 - **IsShape()**

 Returns whether or not the translator should be based on CNodeTranslator or CShapeTranslator MtoA class.

 When not defined, it will be considered True.

 - **SupportVolumes()**

-Returns whether or not the translated node can be used to generate volume bounds ('box' node with step_size > 0).
+Returns whether or not the generated arnold procedural handles volume shapes.
+If not, extension will generate a *box* node rather than a *procedural* if maya's node has a *aiStepSize* attribute with its value set above 0.

 When not defined, it will be considered False.

 - **SupportInstances()**

-Returns whether or not ginstance should be created if shape is instanced in maya.
+Returns whether or not a *ginstance* node should be generated rather that a *procedural* node if the maya node is an instance.

 When not defined, it will be considered False.

 - **Export(renderFrame, mbStep, mbSampleFrame, nodeName, isInstance, masterNodeName)**